 The Applicant Handbook has been designed to answer all your questions about the national application process for both the Foundation Programme and the Academic Foundation Programme commencing in August 2020.
 The handbook also explains how to access the online application system (Oriel) and what information you need to provide to support your application.

 - UKFP 2020 Application Process

 - UKFP 2020 Key Dates

 UKFPO Foundation Programme 2020 UoA Details

-This information will become available in August 2019 for UKFP 2020.
+This information will become available soon for UKFP 2020.

 Appeals against the national elements of the application process will be dealt with nationally by the UKFPO.

 This includes appeals relating to:

 - Verified educational achievements outcomes

 - Clinical assessments